 Animal disease surveillance - Bluetongue (BTV)

-Due to confirmed evidence of bluetongue virus (BTV) serotype 8 in the districts of Mainz-Bingen in Rhineland-Palatinate and Bergstraße in Hesse, the designated restricted zone has been expanded accordingly.
-As a result, all districts in Hesse except for the district and city of Kassel and the Werra-Meißner district are now affected by the trade restriction zone.
-Restrictions on the movement of cattle, sheep, and goats apply in this restricted zone.
+Due to confirmed cases of the bluetongue virus (BTV) serotype 8 in the districts of Mainz-Bingen in Rhineland-Palatinate, as well as Bergstraße and, most recently, Fulda (May 29, 2026) in Hesse, the designated restricted zone has been expanded accordingly.
+As a result, all districts in Hesse are now affected by the trade restriction zone.
+Within this restricted zone, restrictions apply to the movement of cattle, sheep, and goats.

-For this reason, the Office for Veterinary Affairs and Consumer Protection of the state capital of Wiesbaden strongly advises owners of cattle, sheep, and goats to have their animals vaccinated against serotypes 3, 4, and 8 of the bluetongue virus.
+For this reason, the Office of Veterinary Affairs and Consumer Protection of the State Capital of Wiesbaden strongly advises owners of cattle, sheep, and goats to have their animals vaccinated against serotypes 3, 4, and 8 of the bluetongue virus.

-The vaccinations should be completed before the next wave of infection.
-This begins in the warmer months with an increase in the number of mosquitoes that transmit the virus.
-Animal owners are requested to notify the AVV Wiesbaden of completed vaccinations by email to veterinaeramtwiesbadende.
-In addition, the vaccinations should be entered in the HIT database.
+Vaccinations should be completed before the next wave of infection and thus as soon as possible.
+This wave begins during the warmer months with an increase in the mosquito population, which transmits the virus.
+Animal owners are asked to notify the AVV Wiesbaden of completed vaccinations by email to veterinaeramtwiesbadende.
+Additionally, the vaccinations should be entered into the HIT database.

-The interactive map of the updated Hessian BT trade restriction zone can be accessed at the following link:
+The interactive map of the updated Hessian BT trade restriction zone can be accessed via the following link:

 Links and downloads